Runtime package store

 --manifest option of

-The runtime package store feature is used implicitly by an ASP.NET Core app when the app is deployed as a framework-dependent deployment (FDD) app.
+For .NET Core 2.0, the runtime package store feature is used implicitly by an ASP.NET Core app when the app is deployed as a runtime-dependent deployment app.
 The targets in

 Microsoft.NET.Sdk.Web include manifests referencing the implicit package store on the target system.
-Additionally, any FDD app that depends on the
+Additionally, any runtime-dependent app that depends on the

 Microsoft.AspNetCore.All package results in a published app that contains only the app and its assets and not the packages listed in the